Changelog

 - Added practical RF examples and clearer routing for patch, waveguide, and microstrip-style workflows.

-Section titled “Older releases”Earlier releases introduced the core JAX FDTD solver, material/geometry helpers, sources, probes, ports, far-field utilities, and inverse-design workflows.
+Section titled “Earlier releases”Earlier releases introduced the core JAX FDTD solver, material/geometry helpers, sources, probes, ports, far-field utilities, and inverse-design workflows.
 See the Git history and package releases for full implementation detail.